 - Courses can only meet the requirements of a single cluster. - Grade 10, 11 and 12 courses will: - Be listed on the transcript. - Include a mark on the 100% scale.
-In select courses, a Pass may replace 60% or higher. - Show 4 credit-hours, unless another credit-hour value has been approved. - Personal Interest 1 and 2 courses can be used by schools to support meeting cluster requirements as indicated in the course options lists provided in the table below. - Develop and Lead 110 can be tailored to student leadership in any course cluster to meet non-compulsory options. - Applications for Locally Developed Courses are required for schools to be granted permission and provided the appropriate course codes. - The 6 high school EAL courses (EAL 110 Essentials A1.1, EAL 110 Essentials A1.2, EAL 120 Connections A2.1, EAL 120 Connections A2.2, EAL 120 Expressions B1.1, EAL 120 Expressions B1.2) are part of the Language Arts and Languages cluster. - Mi'kmaw/Wolastoqey may replace French (PIF/FILA 10) as the language requirement for Indigenous Students. - Newcomers in high school with English language levels of A1-B1 on the CEFR may take EAL classes in place of Post-Intensive French 10. - Locally Developed Courses cannot be used to meet the core cluster criteria of 80 Credithours, with the exception of the approved courses in the Creative Arts and PhysicalEducation and Wellness clusters. - Newcomers in high school with English language levels of A1-B1 on the CEFR may take EAL classes in place of Post-Intensive French 10.
+In select courses, a Pass may replace 60% or higher. - Show 4 credit-hours, unless another credit-hour value has been approved. - Personal Interest 1 and 2 courses can be used by schools to support meeting cluster requirements as indicated in the course options lists provided in the table below. - Develop and Lead 110 can be tailored to student leadership in any course cluster to meet non-compulsory options. - Applications for Locally Developed Courses are required for schools to be granted permission and provided the appropriate course codes. - The 6 high school EAL courses: Essentials, Connections and Expressions are part of the Language Arts and Languages cluster. - Mi'kmaw/Wolastoqey may replace French (PIF/FILA 10) as the language requirement for Indigenous Students.
+Newcomers in high school with English language levels of A1-B1 on the CEFR may take EAL classes in place of Post-Intensive French 10. - Locally Developed Courses cannot be used to meet the core cluster criteria of 80 Credithours, with the exception of the approved courses in the Creative Arts and Physical Education and Wellness clusters.